 The Benefits of Localization Strategy on Payments

-The most widely used payment methods businesses use are bank wire, ACH credit, checks, and various card payments.
+The most widely used B2B payment methods are bank wire, ACH credit, checks, and various card payments.
 In recent years, however, many businesses around the world have begun using a greater variety of online payment gateways.
 This means sellers must make sure that the most popular payment gateways used in their target markets are integrated into the platform.
 For example, some of the most popular payment gateways in the U.S. are PayPal, MasterCard, and Authorize.net.
 However, in Western Europe, iDeal, PayOne, Sage, and WorldPay are the most popular, while shoppers in China prefer Alipay.
 Some countries even expect to pay cash upon delivery.
 Accommodating these different preferences may seem like a challenge, but it is essential to instill familiarity when attracting buyers in new markets.

 In addition to localizing the language used on the front-end of your store, you should also make sure that you convert pricing to the local currency.
 According to a survey of 30,000 online shoppers across Canada, the UK, Australia, and Germany, 92.2 percent said that they preferred to shop and make purchases on websites that display their local currencies.
 Look for an eCommerce platform that can automatically change your prices.

 The Benefits of Localization Strategy on Shipping

 For B2B companies interested in doing business internationally, it can also pay to do some research on local shipping options.
 Rather than relying on standard international carriers, such as FedEx and UPS, many countries may have local shipping services that they prefer.
 Some may even specialize in handling B2B orders.
 For instance, DPD is a major German shipping company that accounts for almost 30 percent of B2B shipping in Germany.
 As you create a strategy to enter new markets abroad, be sure to assess the shipping landscape so you know which services your customers are most likely to use.